Searchbreed

 See Spot & Tango

-What a Soft Coated Wheaten Terrier actually costs year one
+What to budget for a Soft Coated Wheaten Terrier in year one.

 Food (year one)